Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

 \section{Experiments}

-This section presents experimental validation of the proposed framework.
-The experiments followed the method chain of the framework. \textbf{Experiment~I} validated the hybrid mixed integer formulation on a controlled benchmark with prescribed feasible windows and focused on closed-loop scheduling performance under relay and direct downlink competition. \textbf{Experiment~II} evaluated the first preprocessing stage by comparing the candidate window discretization procedure with an independent reference in terms of geometry feasible candidate window generation. \textbf{Experiment~III} evaluated the second preprocessing stage by examining geometry dependent imaging quality assessment and the resulting effective window screening behavior. \textbf{Experiment~IV} integrated the full pipeline, from effective window construction to hybrid MILP scheduling, in an operationally realistic scenario.
-All experiments were executed on a 64 bit Windows laptop with an Intel 12th Gen Core i9-12900H CPU (base frequency 2.5~GHz, 14 physical cores, 20 logical processors).
-The mixed integer linear programming layer of the scheduling formulation was implemented in C++ using Microsoft Visual Studio~2022, and the induced programs were solved with Gurobi~12.0.
-Satellite state propagation employed the SGP4 model.
-Rapid candidate window generation and geometry dependent per window quality analysis were implemented in Python~3.11.
+This section reports the experimental validation of the proposed framework.
+The experiments follow the two stage preprocessing chain of the framework.
+Experiment~I evaluates the window generation pipeline by comparing the candidate window discretization procedure with an independent reference in terms of geometry feasible window generation.
+Experiment~II evaluates the imaging quality assessment stage by examining geometry dependent quality metrics and the resulting effective window screening behavior.
+All experiments are executed on a 64 bit Windows laptop with an Intel 12th Gen Core i9-12900H CPU (base frequency 2.5~GHz, 14 physical cores, 20 logical processors).
+Satellite state propagation employs the SGP4 model.
+Candidate window generation and geometry dependent per window quality analysis are implemented in Python~3.11.